VissionNZ/node-xtouch/README.md

 # node-xtouch
-OBS-websocket based Behringer x-touch-extender interface for OBS studio.
+Behringer x-touch-extender interface for OBS studio.

 ## Status and plans (1st half 2020)
 In active development.
 Just started!
 Following features are planned for "V1.0.0"